glenscheng/pj-sudoku/README.md

 Change Log:
 <br />
 05/24/2023:
-&emsp;- Placement happens after first selecting a tile on the board and then clicking any digit &emsp;- When clicking already gray tile on the board, turn it back to white
+<br />&emsp;- Placement happens after first selecting a tile on the board and then clicking any digit
+<br />&emsp;- When clicking already gray tile on the board, turn it back to white